A Complete Guide to Conversion of Company

 Public Limited Company to Private Limited Company Conversion

 The Companies (Incorporation) Fourth Amendment Rules, 2018, were created by the MCA or Ministry of Corporate Affairs by notification dated December 18, 2018, which updated the Companies (Incorporation) Rules, 2014.
-The aforementioned rules which were notified, have been amended to include Rule 41, which outlines the requirements for submitting a request to convert a public limited company into a private limited company.
+The rules above, which were notified, have been amended to include Rule 41, which outlines the requirements for submitting a request to convert a public limited company into a private limited company.
 Previously, the conversion application was submitted to the NCLT Benches, which had jurisdiction over the firms, and the process was exceedingly time-consuming.

 However, the Central Government now has the authority to approve conversions, freeing up the tribunals from handling conversion cases and making it easy for the companies themselves.
 Following that, the Central Government granted the Regional Director authority to approve the conversion of a public limited company into a private limited company through notification S.O.
 6225 (E) dated December 18, 2018.